Electricity, banking, aviation top 2021 consumer complaint chart — FCCPC

 “Others include consumers who sometimes are very complacent and do not want to enforce their rights or those that criticise the commission even when their rights are being enforced.

 “People are not going out much to buy things, even food, people now order them to come to them.
-What that does is that it raises the level of complaints because people are not able to access it.
+What that does is that it raises the level of complaints because people are not able to access.